Ashish-13/Bike-Sharing-System/README.md

 **Configuration Manual**: It provides a detailed description of system setting used for implementing this project.
 It also provide information on the different libraries and machine learning algorithms used for the successful execution.

 **Code Artefact**: This directory contains the python notebooks to implement the model.
 The order can be referred from the configuration manual.
+You can refer to the Youtube Link for the Code artefact video: https://youtu.be/3tO8E_IucZ0

 **Research Project Report**: It is the Research papaer which provides a collective record of all the techniques and key findings made during the whole process of the research.

 **Research Project Presentation**: It is an introductory presentation on the Project.
 It educates the user on the topic of research, the methodology used ad the conclusion derived.
-You can also refer to the Youtube video link for a video presentation: https://youtu.be/ciU1bhaUUks Also you can view the Code artefact video from this link: https://youtu.be/3tO8E_IucZ0
+You can also refer to the Youtube video link for a video presentation: https://youtu.be/ciU1bhaUUks